Tax-Justice-Network/iff-oup-book/README.md

 ## Editing

-Gitgub handles editing in a particular way.
+Github handles editing in a particular way.
 It is a little bit of a learning curve, but it provides an excellent way of handling edits from a variety of sources.

 To edit a document you need to create your own working copy of the document.
 This is called a branch.

-To do this you click on button which says 'branch' in the code tab.
+To do this you click on the button which says 'branch' in the code tab.
 Then enter a branch name into the text box that will appear.

 Once you start working on the branch and you are ready to save your changes, hit commit.
 Each commit has a box which allows you to explain the changes you are making.